Claudio-Flores1/website-demo/README.md

 - Bootstrap
 - Mongo
 - Express
+- Incorporating seeded data, this will include prouct name, information/description, & current updates for the season.

 # User story:
   - As a user, I want the ability to sign up and sign in.
   - As a user, I want the ability to create and save a password.
   - As a user, I want the ability to add new decks to the application, and later access it.
   - As a user, I want the ability to update and delete existing decks.
+  - As a user, I want the ability to create and delete comments for my decks.
   - As a user, I want the ability to log out.

   # Wireframes